 What is Asbestos?

 Asbestos is a naturally occurring mineral with insulating and heat resistant properties.
-Once widely used in the US manufacturing sector and military, asbestos is known today to be highly toxic.
+Once widely used in the US manufacturing sector and military production, asbestos is known today to be highly toxic.
 Exposure to asbestos is linked with several fatal diseases, including:

 • Other forms of cancer (particularly lung cancers)